-Most of us have had the pleasure (or pain!) of organising an important event like a wedding, first birthday party or perhaps a 50th celebration, rarely do we put the same effort into planning our career which lasts a lot longer than a day or even a few hours.
+Most of us have had the pleasure (or pain!) of organising an important event like a wedding, first birthday party or perhaps a 50th celebration.
+Rarely do we put the same effort into planning our career, which lasts a lot longer than a few hours.

-Last year at one of our FlexConnect events at Macquarie Group’s Sydney offices, Nikki Hobin, Founder of Flourish Consultancy, immediately engaged the room full of women who were eager to know more about their career calling, with her real-life stories of women she has coached to achieve their desired success.
-The common theme was they had a plan and they stuck to it.
+Last year at our FlexCareers event with Macquarie Group, FlexCoach Nikki Hobin, Founder of Flourish Consultancy, immediately engaged a room full of women who were eager to know more about their career calling with her real-life stories of women she has coached to achieve their desired success.
+The common theme?
+They had a plan and they stuck to it.

 1. Craft your life strategy

-Make a coffee date with yourself and spend some time assessing where your life is at and where you want it to be.
-Time and experiences change us and our ideals so it is always good to re-evaluate our drivers and desires for our lives.
-And do this every few years and especially when you enter a new phase of life.
+Make a coffee date with yourself and spend some time assessing where your life is at, and where you want it to be.
+Time and experiences change us and our ideals, so it is always good to re-evaluate our drivers and desires.
+Do this every few years, and at any time you enter a new phase of life.

 TOOL: The Wheel of Life